Skip to main content

 In addition to these technical factors, other elements such as lighting conditions, camera placement, and camera stability can also impact video quality.
 For example, cameras that are placed too low or too high, or that are subject to excessive shaking or movement, may produce blurry or distorted footage.

 Overall, video quality is an important consideration when selecting and using body cameras.
-It is important to choose a camera with appropriate technical specifications for the intended use, and to ensure that cameras are positioned and operated in a way that maximizes video quality.
+It is important to choose a camera with appropriate technical specifications for the intended use, and to ensure that cameras are positioned and operated in a way that maximises video quality.

 The amount of storage you need for your body worn camera will depend on a variety of factors, including the length and frequency of your recording sessions, the resolution and frame rate of your camera, and the amount of compression used in your video files.